MordantWastrel/cf_swarm/README.md

 ## Who is This Guide For?

-This guide is for you if:
+This is a beginner-to-intermediate level guide intended to help modernize legacy CF deployments or facilitate good habits for new deployments.
+It might be for you if:

 * You manage or maintain Coldfusion applications \(or you want to\)
+* You don't have a dedicated DevOps team that knows all of this already
 * You've heard of containers and perhaps Docker but you don't know a lot about them and what they can do for you
 * You want to modernize your infrastructure and you aren't sure where to begin

-The guide assumes an intermediate level of familiarity with Coldfusion and server administration, but even if you're a beginner, we'll provide links to guides for topics we will mention but not cover in depth, like firewall administration or SSH key generation.
+The guide assumes an intermediate level of familiarity with Coldfusion and server administration, but even if you're a beginner, we'll always try to provide links to guides for topics we will mention but not cover in depth.

 ## Why This Guide? or: Stop Adopting Pets